 Each country will have different requirements for banking.
 The main point regarding banking is that if you don't want to be hit with foreign exchange fees, and if you are planning to be away from your home country for a significant amount of time, you will want to think about short-term and medium-term solutions to cash, investing and banking needs.

 Things to think about include:

 - Opening up a basic chequing account in your destination country

 - Which investments accounts can stay as they are in your home country and which ones should be moved or changed if you are leaving the country

 - How to move funds between currencies and between countries.
-We strongly recommend checking out wise.com for a global debit Mastercard product, the ability to hold funds in multiple currencies, and virtual banking details in a variety of countries and currencies.
+We strongly recommend checking out wise.com as a truly global multi-currency debit card, the ability to hold funds in multiple currencies, and virtual banking details in a variety of countries and currencies.

 - If you do have domestic credit cards you are going to keep, check on their foreign exchange fees and foreign purchase fees.
 Consider modifying your credit card to a product that is better for travelers, or calling to negotiate your rates once you explain you will be using it abroad

 This has got to be one of the biggest questions that comes up for people considering the digital nomad lifestyle — how will I be covered for health insurance?